KoenZonderC/SPHCryptoScanner/README.md

 # SPHCryptoScanner
-Simple scanner which scans all BTC pairs on bittrex for SPHs
+Simple scanner which scans all BTC pairs on bittrex and other exchanges for SPHs

 # History
 11-03-2018   v1.0   Inital commit
+11-03-2018   v1.01  Added caching of candle sticks in sqlite database